Catriona Harper. PGDip CBT Counselling & Groupwork (MBACP)

-I have an office in Helensburgh covering the Arrochar, Balloch and Dumbarton areas on the West coast of Scotland and is easily reached from Glasgow by road and rail.
+I have an office in Helensburgh covering the Arrochar, Balloch and Dumbarton areas on the West coast of Scotland and within easy reach from Glasgow by road and rail.

 Please feel free to e-mail me or phone me for an appointment or to ask any questions you may have.

 I am a professionally qualified Cognitive Behavioural Therapy counsellor.

 Post Graduate level Diploma in Cognitive Behavioural Therapy (CBT) Counselling and Group work.

 Accredited Pregnancy and Infant Loss Training with The Foundation for Infant Loss.

 NHS Sexual Health and Relationship Education (SHARE) facilitator.